 New research by financial services provider Remitly reveals that international students rank Australia highly in terms of options for studying abroad, topping 36 other countries.

-The research analyzes international students in every country around the world and their top country destinations for their higher education.
+The research analyzes international students in every country around the world and their top study destinations for their higher education.
 Australia is among the international students’ most searched destinations for studying abroad.

 Key Takeaways: